KirillSharafutdinov/revilio-ios/README.md

 ## ✨ Features

 ### 🔍 Object Search
+Never lose your essentials again.
+Find your keys, phone, or other common items simply by asking.
+Revilio scans your environment and guides you with intuitive haptic and audio cues that get stronger as you get closer.
-The app can recognize 80 common objects from the COCO dataset and 15 additional custom items.
-Speak the name of an item, Revilio will use the device's camera to locate it in your environment and provide haptic and audio feedback to guide you toward its location.
+   - **Recognizes 95 Items and Objects:** 80 common objects from the COCO dataset plus 15 custom items.
+   - **Voice-Activated:** Just speak the name of what you're looking for.
+   - **Intuitive Guidance:** Follow the sound and vibration to locate your item.

 ### 📝 Text Search
-Find a specific word or phrase around you.
-Speak your query or type it using the keyboard.
-The app uses real-time OCR to scan the camera feed and guides you with feedback when the text is found.
+Find anything written around you in an instant.
+Looking for a specific room number, street name, or product label?
+Just tell Revilio what text to find, and it will scan the environment and guide you directly to it with clear feedback.
+   - **Flexible Input:** Speak your query naturally or type it for precision.
+   - **Live Text Detection:** Powerful on-device OCR scans the camera feed in real time.
+   - **Precision Guidance:** Get directed with intuitive cues that lead you to the exact location of the text.

 ### 📖 Text Reading
-Point your camera at a document, book, or sign.
-Revilio automatically detects, clusters, and reads the text blocks aloud with a natural voice.
-Smart algorithms ignore adjacent text blocks (like the other page of an open book) for a seamless reading experience.
+Instantly read any printed text.
+Point your camera at a document, book, or sign, and Revilio will read it aloud clearly and naturally.
+Our smart clustering algorithm focuses on the text you're pointing at, ignoring distractions like the opposite page of an open book.
+   - **Hands-Free Operation:** Just point and listen.
+No need to take a perfect photo.
+   - **Smart Text Clustering:** Focuses on the central text block automatically.
+   - **Navigation Control:** Easily jump between sentences or lines.

 ### ♿ Comprehensive Accessibility
 The entire interface is built according to accessibility guidelines, featuring high contrast, large bold uppercase text, and complete VoiceOver support.
+The app provides spoken feedback for all actions, menus, and state changes, ensuring you are always aware of what is happening.
 Feedback type (haptic, audio, or both) is configurable to suit individual preferences.

 ### 🎯 Stability & Quality
 A sophisticated pipeline ensures reliable results.
 The app waits for the camera to stabilize (focus & exposure) and uses Metal-accelerated sharpness detection to analyze the frame quality before processing, significantly improving recognition accuracy while reading text.